 3 Weeks Pregnant: The 3rd Week of Pregnancy

 Congratulations!
 The third week of pregnancy is usually when ovulation and implantation occur.
-Here’s what you should know about your body this week.
+Here’s what you should know about your body and your baby this week:

-Many women do not notice any changes, but some women experience mild cramping and increased vaginal discharge.
-During ovulation the ovaries release a mature egg that begins to travel to the uterus through the fallopian tubes.
+Many women do not notice any changes, but some women experience mild cramping and increased vaginal discharge around ovulation.
+During ovulation the ovaries release a mature egg that begins to travel through the fallopian tubes towards the uterus.

 The zygote continues to travel through the fallopian tubes into the uterus where it will attach itself to the uterine wall.
 For additional information on ovulation please read Ovulation Frequently Asked Questions or Understanding Ovulation.*

-Amniotic fluid is also collecting around the cells that will protect and cushion your baby throughout your pregnancy.
-A lot of basic growth is occurring at this time, including the beginning development of the brain, spinal cord, heart, and gastrointestinal tract.*
+Amniotic fluid is also collecting around the cells and will protect and cushion your baby throughout your pregnancy.
+Significant aspects of fetal development begin during this week, including development of the brain, spinal cord, heart, and gastrointestinal tract.*

 The embryo in your body is very small and actually looks more like a group of cells than a baby.
 It is the size of the head of a pin and approximately .0019 inches (.048 mm) long.
 It could be seen by the human eye if it were not inside your body.*

-Your body is beginning to go through some drastic changes, and this can be an overwhelming time.
+Your body is beginning to go through some drastic changes, and you may feel overwhelmed at times.
 Make sure that you do not neglect getting adequate rest and nutrition.
 Take time to relax and enjoy being pregnant.

 Tips for mom’s partner

 Both you and your partner may have fears that begin to emerge, even if this was a planned pregnancy.
 Be open with each other, and discuss your concerns.
 Ask questions so she feels you want to be involved in the pregnancy.